 The study found that the addition of guanidinium significantly improved the material stability of the perovskite while delivering an average power conversion efficiency over 19% (19.2 ± 0.4%) and stabilizing this performance for 1000 hours under continuous light illumination, which is a standard laboratory test for measuring the efficiency of photovoltaic materials.
 The scientists estimate that this corresponds to 1333 days (or 3.7 years) of real-world usage – this is based on standard criteria used in the field.

-Professor Nazeeruddin explains: “Taking a standard acceleration factor of 2 for each ten degrees increase in temperature, an acceleration factor of 8 is estimated for 55 °C as opposed to 25 °C degrees.
+Professor Nazeeruddin explains: “Taking a standard acceleration factor of 2 for each ten degrees increase in temperature, an acceleration factor of 8 is estimated for 55 °C (131 °F) as opposed to 25 °C (77 °F) degrees.
 Hence the 1000 hours at 55°C equivalent would be 8000 hours.
-Our cells were subjected at 60°C, therefore the numbers could be even higher.
-Assuming the equivalent of 6 hours full sunlight/day, or 250Wm-2 average irradiance (equivalent to North Africa) the total number of days are 1333, equals to 44.4 months and 3.7 years stability.
+Our cells were subjected to 60°C (140 °F), therefore the numbers could be even higher.
+Assuming the equivalent of 6 hours full sunlight/day, or 250Wm-2 average irradiance (equivalent to North Africa) the total number of days is 1333, equals to 44.4 months and 3.7 years stability.
 However, for the standard solar cell accreditation a series of stress tests including temperature cycling and damp heat are also required.”

 “This is a fundamental step within the perovskite field,” says Nazeeruddin.
 “It offers a new paradigm in perovskite design as further explorations beyond the tolerance factor limit could prevail for cationic blends while preserving a 3D structure with improved stability through increased number of H-bonds within the inorganic framework – a problem that we are now close to solving.”